-The Secretariat's success in implementing the IPHC 5-Year Program of Integrated Research and Monitoring (2022-26) will be measured according to the following four criteria relevant to the stock assessment, the MSE and for all inputs to IPHC management:
+The Secretariat's success in implementing the IPHC 5-Year Program of Integrated Research and Monitoring (2022-26) will be measured according to the following criteria relevant to the stock assessment, the MSE and for all inputs to IPHC management:

-- 1) Timeliness was the research conducted, analyzed, published and provided to the Commission at the appropriate points to be included in annual management decisions? - 2) Transparency was the research published and presented in such a way that it was available to other scientists, stakeholders and decision-makers? - 3) Accuracy did the research improve the perceived accuracy of the stock assessment, MSE or decisions made by the commission? - 4) Reduction in uncertainty did the research allow for more precise information for use in management?
+- 1) Timeliness was the research conducted, analyzed, published, and provided to the Commission at the appropriate points to be included in annual management decisions? - 2) Accessibility was the research published and presented in such a way that it was available to other scientists, stakeholders, and decision-makers? - 3) Relevance did the research improve the perceived accuracy of the stock assessment, MSE or decisions made by the commission? - 4) Impact did the research allow for more precision or a better estimate of the uncertainty associated with information for use in management? - 5) Reliability has research resulted in more consistent information provided to the Commission for decision-making.